cropgeeks/gridscore-next-client/docs/overview.md

 1. **Creating a new trial**: This is where you can set up a new trial by providing the trial layout, germplasm information and trait definitions.
 2. **Importing a trial**: You can import trials either by using a QR code that has been shared with you or by importing a legacy trial from the old version of GridScore.
 3. **Loading an example trial**: GridScore comes with a set of example datasets that showcase the features available as part of GridScore.
 Load any of them and browse through the individual pages to see what's possible.
-4. **Changing globals settings**: This is where you change global settings like trait colours, audio feedback, navigation mode and many more.
+4. **Changing globals settings**: This is where you change global settings like trait colors, audio feedback, navigation mode and many more.

 ## Trials on this device